Scriblezz/Technical-Assessment/README.md

 To enable container image publishing, add a registry login step and use build-push-action with tags.

+## API Docs (Postman)
+An exportable Postman collection is available at `tools/postman_collection.json`.

+Import it in Postman:
+1) File > Import > Select `tools/postman_collection.json`
+2) Use the Auth > Login request to obtain a JWT, copy the `token` value.
+3) Set the collection variable `token` and call “Create Post (JWT)”.

 ## Notes / Future improvements
-- Add JWT middleware protection to post creation and sensitive routes
-- Add Redis cache provider config to Lumen if switching CACHE_DRIVER=redis in production
+- Add update/delete endpoints with cache invalidation
-- Add Docker multi-stage React build and serve static assets via Nginx for prod
+- Docker multi-stage React build and serve static assets via Nginx for prod
 - Add GitHub Actions deploy job (e.g., to Azure Web App for Containers)

 ## Troubleshooting